Skip to main content

 This is the recommended template for Python users.

-• Python 3.x is built on Debian Linux, featuring a larger image size, essential for accommodating native C modules such as SQL, Kafka, Pandas, and image manipulation libraries.
+• Python 3.x is built on Debian Linux, featuring a larger image size.
+This characteristic is essential for accommodating native C modules such as SQL, Kafka, Pandas, and image manipulation libraries.

 • Python 3.11 is the current stable version for the template.